 - Study: ‘Effectiveness of a Clinical Pathway for the Emergency Treatment of Patients’ by Dina J. Zand, Kathleen M. Brown, Uta Lichter-Konecki, Joyce K. Campbell, Vesta Salehi and James M. Chamberlain

-- Lab Tests suggested for testing for mitochondrial and/or Fatty acid Oxidation Disorders
+- Getting a Diagnosis suggested for testing for mitochondrial and/or Fatty acid Oxidation Disorders

 - Types of mito disorders [In depth info on www.umdf.org]

-- Potentially harmful meds for Mito (and FOD) patients
+- List of meds for Mito (and FOD) patients to use with CAUTION

 - Anesthesia Concerns: Propofol Infusion Syndrome

 - Along with avoiding fat binding/delivery/producing anesthetics, FOD experts state to avoid lactated ringers, long term use of steroid meds, and aspirin.
 Each child/adult FOD emergency protocol should be individualized with other pertinent allergies, meds, etc and mitigating factors taken into account.